dxps/go_playground/go-directio/readme.md

 ## And as you can see above, the consumer "detects" the new entries, meaning the new blocks added after the initial 4 ones already read before by the consumer.
 ```

-### TODOs

-- [ ] Externalize the config items: <br/>
-    - `BlockSize` - used for writing and reading blocks of serialized data
-    - `ExchangeFile` - full path to the file used for writing into and reading from